algorandfoundation/algokit-cli/docs/cli/index.md

 ### -n, --name <name>
 Specify a name for a custom LocalNet instance.
-AlgoKit will not manage the configuration of named LocalNet instances, allowing developers to configure the LocalNet instance in any way they wish.
+AlgoKit will not manage the configuration of named LocalNet instances, allowing developers to configure it in any way they need.

 ### status